The Environment and Climate Change Law Review: Colombia

 ii Public environmental information

-All data on the environment is public and environmental agencies have a duty to enable full access for whoever wishes to verify it.
+All data on the environment is public and environmental agencies have a duty to enable full access to whoever wishes to verify it.
 The information can be accessed via public offices or websites of the authorities.
 The public also has the right to file requests for information regarding the environment and to engage in any environmental case without any legal restriction, particularly regarding environmental procedures to grant environmental authorisations.

 iii Corporate disclosure requirement

 In their annual reports in Colombia, corporations have no environmental disclosure obligations.
 As a result, companies' reports are published on a voluntary basis.

 However, the environmental authorities can ask individuals and companies to provide environmental information and do so often by requiring them to address the person or company directly.
 Where the environmental authorities request these criteria, it is necessary to respond.